-For the 2024-2025 Internship year there are two PHP rotations - Virtual PHP/IOP (serving the general population), and the Healthcare Professionals & First Responders program (serving medical and mental health professionals, law enforcement, EMS and firefighting professionals).
-Interns work for approximately six months in each program.
+For the 2025-2025 Internship year there are two PHP/ programs - Virtual PHP/IOP (serving the general population), and the Healthcare Professionals & First Responders program (serving medical and mental health professionals, law enforcement, EMS and firefighting professionals).
+Interns work across both programs for the duration of the training year.

-Virtual IOP/PHP Rotation
+Virtual IOP/PHP

-These programs provide individual and group short-term therapy to people ages 18 and older with a broad range of disorders including anxiety, depression, chronic pain, eating disorders, phobias, substance use, and sleep problems.
+These programs provide individual and group short-term therapy to people ages 18 and older with a broad range of disorders including anxiety, depression, chronic pain, eating disorders, phobias, co-occurring substance use, and sleep problems.
 All services are provided via telehealth (i.e., Zoom).
 Interns are a core member of the treatment team, conduct individual and group therapy and provide individual case management.

-Health Care Professionals & First Responders Rotation
+Health Care Professionals & First Responders PHP/IOP

-The Health Care Professionals Program is a partial hospitalization program, which provides specialized mental health, trauma and addiction treatment services to medical professionals and first responders.
+The Health Care Professionals and First Responders Program is a partial hospitalization and intensive outpatient program, which provides specialized mental health, trauma and co-occurring substance use treatment services to medical professionals and first responders.
 The patient population consists of adults suffering primarily from mood, anxiety, substance-related, and/or posttraumatic stress disorders.
 All services are provided via telehealth (i.e., Zoom).
 Interns are a core member of the treatment team, conduct individual and group therapy and provide individual case management.